 Today a premium connector.
-“When an HTTP request is received” trigger is special in the sense that it enables us to have Power Automate as a service.
+The “When an HTTP request is received” trigger is special because it enables us to have Power Automate as a service.
 What I mean by this is that you can have Flows that are called outside Power Automate, and since it’s using standards, we can use many tools to do it.
-I wrote about this in the past in my “Power Automate as a Webservice” article, in case you’re interested.
+In my “Power Automate as a Webservice” article, I wrote about this in the past, in case you’re interested.

 So let’s explore the “When an HTTP request is received” trigger and see what we can do with it.